-E. Tax incentives:
+E. Tax holiday:

-Physical infrastructure facility: The government of Bangladesh ("GOB") allows several tax exemptions to physical infrastructure facilities with respect to income taxes.
-For project-based companies that are specifically incorporated for the purpose of undertaking an infrastructure project, the ITO provides tax exemptions on all income, profits, and gains except capital gain and disallowance in favor of the project company in the specified infrastructure category.
+Physical infrastructure facility: The government of Bangladesh ("GOB") allows tax exemptions to physical infrastructure facilities' concerning income taxes.
+For project-based companies specifically incorporated for undertaking an infrastructure project, the ITA provides tax exemptions on all income, profits, and gains except capital gain and disallowance in favor of the project company in the specified infrastructure category.

 Qualifying physical infrastructure constructed between 1 July 2019 and 30 June 2024 and entering commercial operation within those dates will be eligible for tax exemption.
-Tax exemptions in various amounts shall be awarded for a period of 10 years:
+Tax exemptions in various amounts shall be awarded for ten years: